ewpratten/ewpratten.com/_drafts/2020-08-24-Bazel-and-AVR.md

  - /68dk02l4/
 ---

+*The GitHub repository for everything in this post can be found [here](https://github.com/Ewpratten/avr-for-bazel-demo)*

 When writing software for an Arduino, or any other [AVR](https://en.wikipedia.org/wiki/AVR_microcontrollers)-based device, there are generally three main options.
 You can use the [Arduino IDE](https://www.arduino.cc/en/main/software) with [arduino-cli](https://github.com/arduino/arduino-cli), which is in my opinion, a clunky system that is great for high levels of abstraction and teaching people how to program, but lacks any kind of easy customization I am interested in.
 If you are looking for something more advanced (and works in your favorite IDE), you might look at [PlatformIO](https://platformio.org/).
 Finally, you can just program without any Hardware Abstraction Library at all, and use [avr-libc](https://www.nongnu.org/avr-libc/) along with [avr-gcc](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers) and [avrdude](https://www.nongnu.org/avrdude/).

 This final option is my favorite by far, as it both forces me to think about how the system I am building is actually working "behind the scenes", and lets me do everything exactly the way I want.
 Unfortunately, when working directly with the AVR system libraries, the only buildsystem / tool that is available (without a lot of extra work) is [Make](https://en.wikipedia.org/wiki/Make_(software)).
 As somebody who spends 90% of his time working with higher-level buildsystems like [Gradle](https://gradle.org/) and [Bazel](https://bazel.build), I don't really like needing to deal with Makefiles, and manually handle dependency loading.
 This got me thinking.
 I have spent a lot of time working in Bazel, and cross-compiling for the armv7l platform via the [FRC Toolchain](https://launchpad.net/~wpilib/+archive/ubuntu/toolchain/).
 How hard can it be to add AVR Toolchain support to Bazel?